CLB56/tips_and_tricks/vim.md

 it would be possible to enable a spell checker adding ths comment to vimrc : set spell spelllang=en_us

+# To indent several lines as once

+select lines with "Shift + v"
+Then press "Ctrl + >" or "Ctrl + <"
+As usually it's possible to add a figure to do several identations at once

 - Un moyen de debug existe en faisant des breakpoint puis en lisant le code avec ipython mais je n'ai pas compris vraiment comment faire.